slotThe/slotThe.github.io/free-software.md

   repositories (as opposed to, say, GNU ELPA) becomes very convenient.
   I've written about this package [here][post:vc-use-package] and about `package-vc.el` [here][post:package-vc-install].
+  Note that,
+  as of commit [2ce27968][emacs:vc-keyword], this package is not built into Emacs!

 + [query-replace-many]